ssmirr/appdev-chapters/active-record.md

 # ActiveRecord

 `ActiveRecord` comprises a set of classes within Ruby on Rails that help us interact with our database tables, and is one of the most powerful reasons to choose Rails.

+Assuming that we have a database and a table called "contacts" in it (we'll discuss how to do that in a moment), we would normally have to write Structured Query Language to interact with it.

-For example, if we define a class, e.g. `Contact`, and [inherit](https://chapters.firstdraft.com/chapters/769#inheritance){:target="_blank"} from `ApplicationRecord`:
+Instead, we can define a class, e.g. `Contact`, and [inherit](https://chapters.firstdraft.com/chapters/769#inheritance){:target="_blank"} from `ApplicationRecord`:

 ```ruby
 class Contact < ApplicationRecord